victor-shepardson/living-looper/README.md

 The plugin components including `living-looper-sc` and `living-looper-juce` are licensed under GPLv3.

 As I understand it, the above affects what you can do with the source code, for example, publishing your own fork is allowed, but selling a VST based on it is not.
-You are free to do anything you want with the actual plugins and trained models, including making commercial art or music releases.
+You are free to do anything you want with the actual plugins and trained models, including making commercial art installations or music releases.